 In the last article I posted the first two motivational triggers Boomers respond to.
 If you’re just now checking in, you can read that article here.

-I am not going to continue with the next three triggers in today’s post.
-Instead, I want to pause the series long enough to share a story that was told to me since I posted last week.
+I want to share a story that was told to me since I posted last week.
 I am doing so because it directly feeds into the theme of flipping the switch I am covering in this series.

 On Friday, I met with a former colleague of the big box home improvement store at which I worked for a short time, I’ll call him Sam.
 The colleague has been there for a good many years, has developed his skills as a salesperson, and has gathered a significant clientele who bring to him repeat business.